kasnerz/zeroshot-d2t-pipeline/README.md

 Zero-shot data-to-text generation from RDF triples using a pipeline of pretrained language models (BART, RoBERTa).

-This repository contains code, data, and system outputs for our paper published in ACL 2022:
+This repository contains code, data, and system outputs for the paper published in ACL 2022:
 > Zdeněk Kasner & Ondřej Dušek: Neural Pipeline for Zero-Shot Data-to-Text Generation.
 In: Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (ACL 2022).

-*TODO: add arXiv / anthology link*
+Link for the paper: https://arxiv.org/abs/2203.16279

 ## Model Overview
 The pipeline transforms facts in natural language generated with simple single-attribute templates.